How to Start a Solar Business – Your Complete Guide

 • Familiarity with questions and concerns that customers have about solar

 If an in-house sales team isn’t feasible, there are several options available for sales outsourcing.
-Many businesses exist specializing in outsourcing solar sales for installers, consultants, and retailers.
-A quick internet search will point you in the right direction.
+Many businesses exist that specialize in outsourcing solar sales for installers, consultants, and retailers.

 2. Ramping up a team